 - 3. Will the court issue an arrest warrant for a probation violation?

-- 4. Can a person bail out of jail while awaiting a probation violation hearing?
+- 4. Can I bail out of jail while awaiting a probation violation hearing?

-- 7. What are the best strategies to win a probation violation hearing?
+- 7. How do I win a probation violation hearing?

-A probation violation hearing is a legal proceeding that probationers must attend if they violate a condition of their probation.1 The hearing is held before a judge.
+A probation violation hearing is a legal proceeding that you must attend if you allegedlly violate your terms of probation.1 The hearing is held before a judge.

 Note that there are some common violations that will trigger a hearing.
 Some include:

-- willful failure to pay a fine or restitution,
+- willful failure to pay a fine, court fee, probation supervision fee, or restitution,

-- failure to appear for a court date,
+- failure to appear for a court date or report to the probation officer,

 Example: Sophia is convicted of shoplifting.
-A judge does not impose a sentence in county jail, but rather puts Sophia on probation and orders her to repay the store for the stolen goods.
+A judge does not impose incarceration, but rather puts Sophia on a probationary sentence and orders her to repay the store for the stolen goods.

 Sophia soon falls behind on her scheduled payments.
-Her probation officer tracks her down and brings her back in front of the judge at a violation hearing.
-While the judge could put Sophia in jail, he decides against it.
-He alters her conditions to help her pay the store back.
+The county probation department tracks her down and brings her back in front of the judge at a hearing.
+While the judge could put Sophia in jail to serve time, he decides against it.
+Her being out of custody does not harm public safety or help her situation.
+So he alters her conditions to help her pay the store back.

 2. How does a probation violation hearing get initiated?

-Depending on the circumstances, a PVH can be initiated by the probation officer, the prosecutor or the judge.
-One of these parties calls for the hearing after learning the defendant may be in violation.
+In our experience, PVHs are initiated by the probation officer (PO), the prosecutor or the judge.
+One of these parties calls for the hearing after learning you may have violated the terms.

-Probation in every state comes with certain conditions attached.
+Probationary sentences in every state come with certain conditions attached.
 These may include:

 - paying victim restitution,